ganong/manager-readme/README.md

-# A Guide to Working with Me
+# How I Think about Leadership

 Welcome!

-This exists to give you some insight into what to expect when working with me.
+This exists to give you some insight into what to expect from me (not what I expect from you).
 Most of this will come out organically as we get to know each other.
 This serves as a place for me to gather my thoughts and share them succinctly (or as succinctly as possible...).

 ## My Role